Who We Are >> History

 Throughout the years, several groups of our congregation have met faithfully, including the Usher’s Guild, the Men’s Breakfast/Bible Study, Presbyterian Women, and the Presbyterian Youth Fellowship.

-Over the last nineteen years, some 380 persons, counting confirmands, have joined this congregation.
+Over the last 20 years, some 400 persons, counting confirmands, have joined this congregation.
 They have brought new energy, new gifts and new ideas.
 A $1 million renovation of the Van Arnold Education Building was undertaken.
 In 2010, we dedicated another $1 million to buy some property, improve handicapped accessibility on the sanctuary side of the street and renovated the Church Parlor (formerly the 1904 sanctuary).
 We removed the ceiling and repaired plaster.
 We reworked stained glass windows.
 We also added new stained glass windows, small and large, to the Church Parlor and surrounding entrances.

 With the addition of new members and the generosity of the congregation, annual pledges grew from $310,000 to $885,000.
 Benevolences to local, state, national and international mission doubled and some years tripled.
 We sponsored mission trips for youth and adults to places like Belize and the Dominican Republic.
 We established an Endowment Fund which generates extra funds every year.
 This allows us to increase our mission outreach and take care of capital improvements.